‘The Bold And The Beautiful’ Daily Spoilers For Week April 17-21: Who Leaked Forresters’ Designs to Spectra?

 Monday, April 17 2017

 As the initial shock of Forrester’s designs being stolen by Spectra dies down, the Forresters are looking for someone to blame on the leaked designs.
-Thomas is especially torn because Sally had broken his heart but he never would have thought that she would have betrayed him like this.
+Sally had broken his heart but he never would have thought that she would have betrayed him like this.

 Coco, Sally’s sister, is an intern at Forrester.
 She puts two and two together and realizes that her family used her to have access to the designs that Spectra is now taking credit for.
-She had taken time off to watch her family’s fashion show and had even wished Sally good luck for the Spectra Fashion Show!
+She had taken time off to watch her family’s fashion show and had even wished her sister good luck!

 On yesterday’s #BoldandBeautiful, Coco wishes Sally good luck on the Spectra Fashion Show.
 WATCH THE CLIP: https://t.co/MC9qhIJRPw pic.twitter.com/UGzOzB3rep